Dianeod/docs-1/docs/ml/nlp/userguide/utils.md

 - `text` is a string of text
 - `char` is the string of characters to be removed
-- `n` is what the removed characters are to be replaced with
+- `n` is the character which will replace the removed character

 returns the string of text with the characters removed and replaced